mvolkmann/blog/src/smalltalk/10-syntax.md

 Whitespace in Smalltalk code is insignificant.
 Spaces, tabs, and newline characters can be freely inserted.

+There is no syntax for defining constants.
+A common way to provide a constant value is to define a class method that return it.
+For example, `pi` is a class method in the `Float` class.

 An expression can have one of the following forms:

 - a pseudo-variable `true`, `false`, or `nil`